Written by Chiara Mischke

 9. Sensoji Temple in Asakusa

-From Asakusa Travel Guide: Savor The Past In The Historical Center Of Tokyo
+Picture from Asakusa Travel Guide: Savor The Past In The Historical Center Of Tokyo

 Sensoji Temple is a Buddhist temple with a history spanning back over 1300 years.
 Japan's oldest shopping street, Nakamise-dori, will lead you up to the temple.
 Even if you don't buy anything, you can enjoy seeing lots of traditional snacks and gifts which you can hardly find anywhere else.